pjbitterman/UNL_geog432/term_project/final_project.md

 2. Preliminary or sample data (can be a list of sources).
 Should NOT be speculative
 3. Any preliminary work (strongly encouraged)

+Other details:

+- 1-2 pages, inclusive of figures
+- Microsoft Word document or PDF
+- 1-inch margins
+- Font: Times New Roman, size 12, 1.5 spacing or less
+- Cite all sources using a standard referencing format (e.g., Chicago, APA, your favorite journal).
+However, you may NOT use an end note style.

 ## Deliverable 2: in-class project update (10 points)